 Jeff is a popular lecturer.
 He is the host and creative consultant of the Live Design Magazine TV and Concert Master Classes on lighting design, and has participated in numerous panel discussions on the creative and technical aspects of the craft.

-Jeff was named “Lighting Designer of the Year” in Performance Magazine’s Readers Poll and is an active member of the Academy of Television Arts and Sciences, the International Cinematographers Guild/IATSE Local #600 (Director of Photography), the United Scenic Artists, Local #829, and the Illuminating Engineering Society of North America.
+Jeff was named the Parnelli “Lighting Designer of the Year” and is an active member of the Academy of Television Arts and Sciences, the International Cinematographers Guild/IATSE Local #600 (Director of Photography), the United Scenic Artists, Local #829, and the Illuminating Engineering Society of North America.
 He is a graduate of Northwestern University’s theatre department and is a founding partner of design firm Intensity Advisors, LLC.